 One of those places one must simply visit in their lifetime.
 Not a huge species list but a full cruise around the islands produced most of the endemics.
 Waved Albatross, Galapagos Hawks, Seabirds, the Darwin Centre, Woodpecker Finch using a tool.
 So many highlights in an island chain that is so contrasting.

-Ecuador September 2007 - Gallery requires updating : current images are of small size and low resolution
+Ecuador September 2007 - Gallery under reconstruction - updated gallery coming soon : current images are of small size and low resolution

 Third destination in the Peru, Galapagos trip was Ecuador covering the humid rainforests of Sacha Lodge, the high plains of Antisana and the cloud forest of San Isidro resulting in tanagers, rare owls, Antpitta's and dawn in the canopy.